drop-project-edu/drop-project/README.md

 ## Quick start

-After cloning the repository, change src/main/resources/drop-project.properties:
+After cloning the repository, change the following properties:

     dropProject.maven.home=<path_to_maven_home>
     dropProject.maven.repository=<path_to_maven_repository>

+in the following files:
+    - src/main/resources/drop-project.properties (to be able to run drop project)
+    - src/test/resources/drop-project-test.properties (to be able to run drop project's unit tests)

 And run the embedded jetty runner:

     mvn jetty:run